 However, darker tint films seem to do a better job.
 Also, don’t spend money on extremely cheap tint films – their quality is questionable.
 Always purchase tint films from reputable companies.

-6. Install Seat Covers (if you’re ready to compensate on car seat appearance)
+6. Install Seat Covers (if you’re ready to compensate for the car seat appearance)

 Okay, even though installing seat covers doesn’t make sense for most people, it’ll still prevent car leather seats from cracking.